shyuix/SAWN/README.md

   floor 1.1 and coverage 0.40, the same coverage floor as the simulator.

 Under the first rule every seeded fault type grounds in an instrument.
-Under the second, all seven regression questions — one per policy gap in section 5 of the report — refuse, and the internal deadline check refuses too, which is what writes *no instrument sets a maximum repair time* to the register for every open request.
+Under the second, all seven regression questions — one per policy gap in the mapped documents section of the report — refuse, and the internal deadline check refuses too, which is what writes *no instrument sets a maximum repair time* to the register for every open request.
 Those questions are asked at load, so the register is populated by running the code, not by hand.